Secure Video Streaming Tactics: Video DRM, Geo-blocking, and More

 DRM can apply to more than just your movie purchases.
 All digital media is subject to copyright.
 Your favorite Kindle eBook, for example, is likely subject to DRM protections.
 However, DRM in video streaming refers specifically to any video files locked behind paywalls or otherwise subject to copyright protections.
 Most video streaming platforms now require it.

 How does DRM protect your video files?
 For starters, don’t confuse DRM with video encryption.
-DRM does not encrypt your video files, but it can provide an added layer of protection.
+DRM does not encrypt your video files, but rather it manages access to the decryption keys to provide an added layer of protection.
 Many common types of video encryption have weak key exchanges, making them prone to hacking.
 DRM comes in and protects the encryption key, a process known as black-boxing.
-DRMs are afforded this level of control because Google, Apple, and Microsoft —makers of the three most common DRMs (Widevine, Fairplay, and PlayReady respectively) — have additional control over your browser, OS, and hardware.
+DRMs are afforded this level of control because the three most common DRM providers (Google Widevine, Apple Fairplay, and Microsoft PlayReady) have additional control over your browser, OS, and hardware.

 When you restrict video using DRM, you may be restricting what devices the content can be viewed on or how long a viewer has access to it.
-Users can stream DRM protected content by going through the standard channels and using the approved devices.
+Users can stream DRM-protected content by going through the standard channels and using the approved devices.
 In some cases, they may need to enable their browser or device to stream DRM content.
-When considering DRM secure video streaming protections for your content, consider closely your audience, how they would want or need to access your content, and how DRM protections may affect that.
+When considering DRM-secure video streaming protections for your content, consider your audience closely.
+How would they want or need to access your content, and how could DRM protections affect that?

 Wowza Streaming Engine: Security Step-by-Step

 Wowza offers secure video streaming features at every step of the workflow.
-We make it easy to layer security features and provide a more holistic defense against piracy.
+Easily layer advanced stream security features for a more holistic defense against piracy.

 Step One: Protect the Source